I first saw Once Bitten in 1995 when I was home from school with a fever. Maybe it was the fever talking, but I loved it.

 What I used to like about the movie: Jim Carrey’s affable persona.
 The dance scene.
 The fun melding of vampire movie and 80s teen comedy tropes.

 What I noticed upon re-watch: Lots.
 Let me list them for you.

-1. Our Protagonist Is Kind of an Asshole (and He Totally Gets Away With It)
+1. Jim Carrey Is Kind of an Asshole, and He Totally Gets Away With It

 Once Bitten is very much so an 80s comedy, but there are some interesting homages (a little bit of Grease sprinkled here and there) and plays on the familiar tropes.
 Is there a protagonist desperate to lose his virginity?
-Sure, but in this film the pressure Mark Kendall (Carrey) feels to punch his V-card is exaggerated to the point that we see an early overhead shot at a makeout spot which makes it perfectly clear that absolutely everyone is having sex other than him since his girlfriend Robin (Karen Kopins) refuses to move past making out.
+Sure, but in Once Bitten it’s not good enough for Mark Kendall (Carrey) to just be rejected by his girlfriend Robin (Karen Kopins) at the city’s makeout spot.
+No, he also has to get out of his car and despair as an overhead shot perfectly establishes that every other parked car on that hill is rocking and everyone other than him seems to be having sex.

-After the Countess and Mark have their first encounter, vampirism functions as a metaphor for puberty exactly the same way Teen Wolf (which came out the same year) used teenage lycanthropy as its puberty stand-in.
+Once the Countess and Mark have their first encounter and the supernatural begins to meld with the teen comedy, vampirism functions as a metaphor for puberty exactly the same way Teen Wolf (which came out the same year) used teenage lycanthropy as its puberty stand-in.
 Mark starts going through “changes” which alarm his parents, and he frequently awakes from vivid dreams about the Countess.

-So, give Once Bitten credit – it is not wholly unoriginal, and there are a couple of funny running gags, especially the way the Countess always pushes down some random, innocent pedestrian when she leaves a room in anger.
-However, the entire premise is predicated upon the fact that Mark plans to cheat on his girlfriend rather than continue waiting until she’s ready.
+So, give Once Bitten credit – it is not wholly unoriginal, and there are a couple of funny running gags, especially the way the Countess always pushes down some random, innocent pedestrian whenever she leaves a room in anger.
+However, there is a despicable quality to the plot in that Mark plans to cheat on his girlfriend rather than continue waiting until she’s ready.

 Not cool, man.